Pyramid (game show)

-Pyramid is the collective name of a series of American television game shows that has aired several versions domestically and internationally.
-The original series, The $10,000 Pyramid, debuted on March 26, 1973, and spawned seven subsequent Pyramid series.
+Pyramid is an American game show franchise that has aired several versions domestically and internationally.
+The show was developed by Bob Stewart.
+The original series, The $10,000 Pyramid, debuted on CBS on March 26, 1973, and spawned seven subsequent Pyramid series.
 Most later series featured a full title format matching the original series, with the title reflecting an increasing top prize.
-The game features two contestants, each paired with a celebrity.
-Contestants attempt to guess a series of words or phrases based on descriptions given to them by their teammates.
+Two teams, each consisting of a celebrity and contestant, attempt to convey mystery words and phrases within a common category, against a time limit, to win cash and prizes.
 The title refers to the show's pyramid-shaped gameboard, featuring six categories arranged in a triangular fashion.
 The various Pyramid series have won a total of nine Daytime Emmys for Outstanding Game Show, second only to Jeopardy!, which has won 13.

 Dick Clark is the host most commonly associated with the show, having hosted the network daytime version from 1973 to 1980 (which moved from CBS to ABC in 1974, and increased its namesake top prize from $10,000 to $20,000 in 1976) and The (New) $25,000 Pyramid from 1982 to 1988 on CBS.
 Clark also hosted two weeknight syndicated versions, The $50,000 Pyramid in 1981 and The $100,000 Pyramid from 1985 to 1988 (concurrent with the daytime show).

 Bill Cullen hosted the first weekly nighttime version of The $25,000 Pyramid from 1974 to 1979.
 John Davidson hosted The $100,000 Pyramid in 1991, and Donny Osmond hosted a version simply titled Pyramid from 2002 to 2004; both aired five episodes per week.
 Game Show Network's The Pyramid, hosted by Mike Richards, who was an executive at format owner Sony Pictures Television, aired a single forty-episode season in 2012.

-The current incarnation of The $100,000 Pyramid debuted June 26, 2016, on ABC with Michael Strahan as host, and has aired on Sunday nights during the summer months since, completing its fourth season in September 2019.
-On November 20, 2019, the series was renewed for a fifth season, which premiered on May 26, 2021.
-On January 6, 2022, The $100,000 Pyramid renewed for a sixth season and the show moved from New York to Los Angeles.
-The sixth season premiered on July 10, 2022.
+The current incarnation of The $100,000 Pyramid debuted June 26, 2016 on ABC with Michael Strahan as host.
+On November 11, 2024, it was announced that The $100,000 Pyramid would be renewed for an eighth season, which premiered on March 9, 2025.

 Gameplay

-The Pyramid's gameboards, both in the main game and in the Winners' Circle bonus round, feature six categories arranged in a triangle (referred to as a pyramid), with three categories on the bottom row, two on the middle row, and one on the top.
+The Pyramid's game boards feature six categories arranged in a triangle (referred to as a pyramid), with three on the bottom row, two on the middle row, and one on the top.
+Most variations of gameplay feature two teams, each composed of a contestant and a celebrity.
+The game's central premise involves teams taking turns, with one player attempting to describe mystery words or phrases to their teammate against a time limit.
+The higher scoring team wins the game and plays the bonus round, known as the Winner's Circle.